rpbeukes/angular-typesafe-reactive-forms-helper/integrationTests/Readme.md

 8. add some karma test to verify functionality
 9.  change `karma.conf.js` to support `puppeteer` so that the test can run on build server.
    - `npm i puppeteer -D`
+   - `npm i karma-coverage-istanbul-reporter -D`
 11. Update the tests
 12. Configure headless e2e tests

 ```
-npm run update-latest-integration-tests:ng9:e2e
+npm run update-latest-integration-tests:ng11:e2e
 ```
-This will copy the latest version integration tests eg: ng10, and copy it to all older versions.
+This will copy the latest version integration tests eg: ng11, and copy it to all older versions.
 - Update `protractor.conf.js`
 - add end-to-end tests `app.e2e-spec.ts`
 - make sure that the new integration test ng version's devDependencies has `"jasmine-spec-reporter": "~5.0.0"`.